User100677/COMP2042_CW_hcyys1/README.md

 *Reason of changing these variable to private variable so that other class can't change their value accidentally or intentionally.

+v)Wall Class:
+-changed all the variable to private variable and created get method for it.

 6)Extracted Class:
 i)Brick Class:
 -I extracted "Crack" class in "Brick" class to its own class.